BenoitMayeur/BenoitMayeur/README.md

 ### I'm Ben :chestnut:
 ### I'm a Junior Front-End Developer from Liege👋

-:sunny: During the Day: Study JS and Angular 9 at the Proforma Center (previous "STE Formations") in Liege...
+:sunny: During the Day: Look for a job + study (in April: learn more about Python and data management)...

-:waxing_crescent_moon: During the Evening: Study to obtain the certificate in Web Development at the Institut Saint-Laurent in Liege. :heavy_check_mark: First year passed, ready for the next one !
+:waxing_crescent_moon: During the Evening: Study to obtain the certificate in Web Development at the Institut Saint-Laurent in Liege. :heavy_check_mark:
+First year passed !
+Second year: JavaScript, PHP, MySQL/DB and Network for beginners